xuefeicao/scdn/README.md

 ### Examples
 ```
-The examples subfolder includes a basic analysis of our sample data.
+The examples subfolder includes two examples.
+The first is a simulation generated from our data and another is from DCM.
 ```

 ## Running the tests